-The members of our compensation committee are Dr. Hammond and Messrs.
+The members of our Compensation Committee are Dr. Hammond and Messrs.
 Lavigne and Wehner.
-Mr. Wehner is the chairperson of our compensation committee.
-Our compensation committee oversees our compensation policies, plans, and benefits programs.
-The compensation committee also:
+In addition, Dr. Garofalo will join the Compensation Committee effective May 1, 2022.
+Mr. Wehner is the chairperson of our Compensation Committee.
+Our Compensation Committee oversees our compensation policies, plans, and benefits programs.
+The Compensation Committee also:

-- oversees our overall compensation philosophy and compensation policies, plans, and benefit programs; - reviews and approves or recommends to the Board of Directors for approval compensation for our executive officers and directors; - · prepares the compensation committee report that the SEC will require to be included in our annual proxy statement; and - administers our equity compensation plans and incentive compensation plans.
+- oversees our overall compensation philosophy and compensation policies, plans, and benefit programs; - reviews and approves or recommends to the Board of Directors for approval compensation for our executive officers and directors; - prepares the Compensation Committee report that the SEC will require to be included in our annual proxy statement; and - administers our equity compensation plans and incentive compensation plans.

-Our compensation committee operates under a written charter, which satisfies the applicable rules of the SEC and the listing standards of NASDAQ.
-A copy of the charter of our compensation committee is available on our website at https://investors.alector.com.
-During the fiscal year ended December 31, 2020, our compensation committee held six meetings and acted by unanimous written consent eight times.
+Our Compensation Committee operates under a written charter, which satisfies the applicable rules of the SEC and the listing standards of Nasdaq.
+A copy of the charter of our Compensation Committee is available on our website at https://investors.alector.com.
+During the fiscal year ended December 31, 2021, our Compensation Committee held eight meetings and acted by unanimous written consent six times.